szaman19/ChARGe/examples/Molecule_Generation/README.md

 - Ensure you have the required dependencies installed, including ChARGe and RDKit.
 - Modify the prompts and tools as necessary to fit your specific use case.
 - The `molecular_generation_server.py` file can be copied and customized to include additional RDKit functionalities as needed.
-- When the `server_path` is not provided, the experiment class methods (if properly annotated) will be converted to tools automatically.
+- When the `server_path` is not provided, the task class methods (if properly annotated) will be converted to tools automatically.
 This is disabled for this example.